 Start by setting up the triangle choke with proper grips and foot placements.
+This is going to set up the rest of the technique and where you start is where you finish.
+Meaning start flawlessly, finish perfectly.

-One of the things I like to do when I drill is short repetitions but a lot of reps.
-I spend more time being a partner rather than doing the actual drill.
-One of my favorite drills is a 3 person drill where one person does a triangle choke for 1 min with two partners.
-The idea here is to give two people and active rest while working.
-This type of drilling helps athletes remember the steps repeatedly.
 So, for the white and blue belts who don’t have all the basic Jiu-Jitsu techniques down perfectly this type of drilling will help them remember the techniques more times in one session.
 Normally athletes drill it one time or two times in a session.
 This drill for a basic triangle gets athletes to not only think about what they need to do quickly multiple times.
 It also focuses on teaching athletes what they need to do to help their training partners learn the techniques.
-Hoping in turn that they understand what they need to look for to get and finish the basic Triangle.
+Hoping in turn that they understand what they need to look for to get and finish the basic triangle.

 |Round 1||Round 2||Round 3|

 X = The training partner who is doing the choke

 One minute working time set on the clock with a 15-second break

 That means that each set only takes 3:45 to complete (with room for a collective 15-second break at the end).
 In that time span, you’ll average about 10 techniques, which comes out to a lot of reps.
 The rest period serves as a more active rest where they recover, but are still participating in the drill.
 I like this drill because it forces my white belts to remember quickly what the steps are that they need to do immediately.
 Ultimately, this will reinforce muscle and technical memory and the retention of the basic triangle choke.